SRIDHAR-BASKARAN/Sales-Analysis-SQL-PowerBI/README.md

   Data Visualization : Power BI

   ABOUT DATASET:
-    The Sales Analysis pridiction for USA in between 2014 - 2017.
+    The Sales Analysis prediction for USA in between 2014 - 2017.
 Data has Product details, Customer details, Quantity, Profit details, Sales details, Discount.
     Their product details are Product ID, Products are divided by two parts Category, Sub-Category.
 Categories are Furniture, Office Supplies, Technology.
 Sub-Categories.
     Their Customer details are Customer Name, Customer ID.
 Segment are Consumer, Home Office, Corprate.
 Apart from that Order Detals are OrderID, Order date.
     Their Country, City, State, Postal code, Region.